grigorovich-sergey/WISER_Challenge_2026/README.md

 - *Friedhoff, Metkar, Davis, Kumar, and Galda (2026)* focused on two remaining barriers: the number of qubits required and the difficulty of decoding dense, highly constrained optimization problems.
 Their compressed encoding and problem-aware decoder moved responsibility into a classical postprocessing stage, showing that the representation of constraints is as important as the algorithm itself.

 #### The present project
 The present project continues the direction of these studies by asking a question about the role of structural constraints.
 Encoding **every** constraint directly in the quantum objective may produce more valid structures, but it adds multiple interactions and can make circuits **more demanding** by increasing depth.
-Leaving some constraints outside can simplify the circuit, but then invalid selections must be corrected classically, wuth rapidly growing computational cost.
+Leaving some constraints outside can simplify the circuit, but then invalid selections must be corrected classically.

 The project asks a question about the **trade-off** through three versions of the RNA stem-selection problem:
 - the **strict** variant places both nucleotide-overlap and crossing-stem constraints inside the QUBO;
 - the **relaxed** variant keeps overlap constraints in the QUBO but handles crossings after sampling;
 - the **postprocessed** variant uses the simplest quantum objective and leaves both conflict types to classical repair.

 All three versions use the same RNA sequences, candidate stems, stem rewards, quantum workflow, repair logic, and ViennaRNA evaluation.
 The main difference is **where** structural conflicts are resolved.
-This design allows the project to compare quantum resource requirements, raw structural validity, dependence on classical repair, and agreement with the ViennaRNA.
+This design allows the project to compare QUBO connectivity, quantum circuit requirements, raw structural validity, dependence on classical repair, and the quality of structures present in the sampled candidate set.

+The quantum objective used in this project is a *structural stem-selection proxy*, rather than a thermodynamic Minimum Free Energy (MFE) model.
+Each candidate stem receives a reward equal to its length.
+ViennaRNA energy is not included in the QUBO or used during QAOA parameter optimization.
+It is applied after sampling to evaluate the repaired structures against a classical reference.

 This project is not expected to purpose a better or universal replacement for classical RNA-folding software.
 It explores **whether stricter quantum constraint encoding provides enough practical benefit to justify its additional circuit cost, or whether a simpler hybrid strategy offers a better balance for current quantum hardware**.